throwpedro/cat_facts/README.md

 - [ionic components](https://ionicframework.com/docs/components) - UI components
 - [ionic icons](https://ionic.io/ionicons) - icons

 ## Notes
-> The project does best in a mobile view, but it works on desktop as well.
-> Dark mode might look slightly better, but light mode is also supported.

 It might be worth keeping an eye out for `NOTE:` to see some comments I left for myself and others.

-I added page 1 from the cat api as mockData.json.
+I added page 1 from the cat api in `src/api/mockData.json`.
 On the off chance that that cat api is down go to:
-[useCatsQuery](src/api/useCatsQuery.ts#L38) and comment in the axios call that reads the json file
+[useCatsQuery](src/api/useCatsQuery.ts#L38) and uncomment the axios call that reads the json file
-then comment out the original call fetching from the api.
+then comment out the original call to the api.